How do Vulcan Vents work?

 Vulcan Vents vs. Standard Vents

 Fine mesh screen stops ember entrance while allowing for adequate airflow when fire isn’t near.
 When exposed to flames, the fire-resistant coating on the inner honeycomb matrix will expand and effectively fill the space between the cells, creating an effective barrier.
-Built and tested to be an effective defense against ember storms.
+Ember resistant and fire rated, Vulcan Vents are advanced wildfire defense.

 Always open with one layer of protection at most from only the largest of airborne objects.
 Standard vents are not effective at preventing ember entry into attics and basements, potentially causing encompassing fire.
 As a result, standard vents are not recommended or permitted in buildings near the Wildland-Urban Interface (WUI).

 It's all about response time

 This graph shows the time it takes for the intumescent honeycomb matrix in Vulcan Vents to expand, stopping fire from getting into crawl spaces and attic spaces and potentially igniting combustible materials.

 The blue line shows the results of a standard vent and the bottom three lines show the results of three different Vulcan Vents.

-The intumescent coating begins to expand when exposed to radiant heat starting at 350F, then fully expands at 500F at rate of 70 to 1, effectively sealing off the vent and protecting it from the intrusion of flames.
+The intumescent coating begins to expand when exposed to radiant heat starting at 450F, then fully expands at 500F at rate of 70 to 1, effectively sealing off the vent and protecting it from the intrusion of flames.